- Job Opportunity for Nursing Education Consultant - PDF

 - The program is not listed on the Board's website as an approved vocational nursing program or on the California Board of Registered Nursing website as an approved registered nursing program.

-- Lack of proof of accreditation in California (i.e., documentation from the Board verifying a specified period of accreditation).
-(The nursing program may tell you that it is approved.)
+- Lack of proof of approved in California (i.e., documentation from the Board verifying a specified period of approved).

 - Lack of a course syllabus for each course taught.